ioccc-src/winner/2019/adamovsky/README.md

 ### Identification spoiler:

-The alternative build path `make identify` output commemorates a [previous IOCCC winner][9] which uses similar methods to mess with the size tool.
+The alternative build path `make identify` output commemorates a [previous IOCCC winning entry][9] which uses similar methods to mess with the size tool.

 ### Judges' spoilers: